UNSW-CEEM/energy-sharing/Flask/README.md

 Made a getter for dst reverse shift.
 Might be scope here for writing a conversion function for timezones instead, or using pendulum...but...future problem.

 Changed all references to .pv to the PVCollection object (from a pandas dataframe), which will be considered a collection of PV systems that can be queried for solar data.
+All access to data, and modifications of data, are carried out through function calls rather than by accessing internal parameters.

+Refactored the loads dicts and dataframes, so that they simply use a LoadCollection object (load.py).
+Removing any reliance on dataframes here.